ph1-xyz/Phazerville-Wiki/Hemisphere-Applets/Ebb-&-LFO.md

 This is a single Tides-like oscillator.
 Both inputs and outputs are configurable.
 The outputs are visualized on the screen.

 It can function like a looping envelope generator or an audio-rate oscillator, with modulatable parameters for morphing the contour.
+Triggers to input 1/3 may function as tap tempo.
+Enable "One Shot" to output a single waveform cycle

 ### I/O